Vanni Sartini: Vancouver Whitecaps FC

 On 1 January 2019, Sartini joined Major League Soccer side Vancouver Whitecaps FC, as an assistant coach to Marc Dos Santos.

 On 8 September 2020, he was appointed as the head coach of the club's U-23 team, as well as the Academy's director of methodology.

 On 27 August 2021, Sartini took over as interim coach of the Whitecaps' first team, after the sacking of Marc Dos Santos.
 On 29 August, Sartini took charge for the first time as Whitecaps' head coach in their league match against Real Salt Lake, which ended in a 4–1 victory at BC Place.
-With the squad being at the bottom of the Western Conference's league table at the time of his appointment, Sartini managed the side to seven wins, five draws and two losses until the end of the regular season, collecting a total amount of 26 points in 14 matches and helping the club qualify for the Playoffs, although the team eventually lost to Sporting Kansas City in the first round.
+With the squad being at the bottom of the Western Conference's league table at the time of his appointment, Sartini managed the side to seven wins, five draws and two losses until the end of the regular season, collecting a total of 26 points in 14 matches and helping the club qualify for the Playoffs, although the team eventually lost to Sporting Kansas City in the first round.

 On 30 November 2021, Whitecaps announced that Sartini would officially become the club's new head coach, having signed a contract until the 2023 season.

-On 26 July 2022, the Italian manager won the first trophy of his career as Whitecaps won the Canadian Championship, following a 5-3 win (on aggregate) over Toronto FC after a penalty shoot-out in the final match.
+On 26 July 2022, the Italian manager won the first trophy of his career as Whitecaps won the Canadian Championship, following a 5–3 win (on aggregate) over Toronto FC after a penalty shoot-out in the final match.

+On 8 June 2023, Sartini guided the Canadian team to their second Canadian Championship title in a row, thanks to a 2–1 win over CF Montréal in the final match.
+On 5 November, during an MLS Cup playoff game against Los Angeles FC, Sartini received his first red card in Major League Soccer for verbally abusing referee Tim Ford in the stoppage time of the second half; moments earlier, Ford had accidentally collided with a Whitecaps player, preventing them from defending a counter-attack from the opponents that ended up in a goal, which was later overturned due to a delayed offside decision.

+On 26 September 2024, Sartini led the Whitecaps to the victory of their third consecutive Canadian Championship title, following a 4–2 win on penalties over Toronto FC in the final match.
+On 25 November, the club announced that they had parted ways with Sartini at the end of the 2024 season: over his time in Vancouver, he collected an overall record of 57 wins, 51 losses and 39 draws across all competitions, leading the club to qualify for the MLS Playoffs in three seasons and win three consecutive Canadian Championships.